 - Many job seekers say that diversity is a key deciding factor when considering job offers, so fostering a diverse workforce can help a business tap into the top talent.

-- There are a number of ways you can improve diversity and inclusion in your business, including improving hiring and promotion processes, educating your employees and investing in external recruitment companies.
+- There are a number of ways you can improve diversity, equity and inclusion in your business, including improving hiring and promotion processes, educating your employees and investing in external recruitment companies.

 The business case for diversity

 There are countless benefits of diversity for team performance, which support the business case for diversity.
 We outline the value diversity can bring to all aspects of your business and your employees.